olaviinha/NeuralTextToAudio/README.md

 Paper: [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf)

-Colab for [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) text-to-speech.
+Colab for [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) text-to-speech voice-cloning.
 This notebook takes a text string and an audio file of a speaker's voice, and attempt to synthesize the text using the given voice.
 Fair warning: results are not great.